qwer521/Gymnasium-RL/README.md

 ```bash
 python train_PPO.py --env Ant-v5
 ```
-Checkpoints, videos and logs will be saved under checkpoints/ , videos/ and logs/.
+Checkpoints, videos and logs will be saved under `checkpoints/` , `videos/` and `logs/`.
 ### Train DDQN Agent (BeamRider‑v5)
 Train DDQN Agent.
 For BeamRider‑v5 in Atari environment
 ```
 python train_DDQN.py
 ```
-Checkpoints, videos and logs will be saved under `checkpoints` , `videos` and `logs`.
+Checkpoints, videos and logs will be saved under `checkpoints/` , `videos/` and `logs/`.
 ### Monitor Training Progress
-You can monitor the training progress by viewing the videos in the `videos` folder or by looking at the graphs in TensorBoard:
+You can monitor the training progress by viewing the videos in the `videos/` folder or by looking at the graphs in TensorBoard:
 ```
 tensorboard --logdir "logs"
 ```